danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 * The verbose syntax of the Slack blocks mixed in with the business logic makes it difficult to understand what this code is actually doing.
 * There's no validation - for example, what if the user types in `/retro-discuss foo` or doesn't provide a category at all?
 In this case the app should reply with a helpful message letting the user know to provide a valid category.

-This will be resolved in a similar way to what was done in Part 4 of this series, which is to [introduce an interactor](../rails-slack-app-part4-action-modal-submission#refactor) `DiscussRetrospective` to handle the validation and business logic, and a `SlackCommentBuilder` module for the responsibility of building the Slack blocks array.
+This will be resolved in a similar way to what was done in Part 2 of this series, which is to [introduce an interactor](../rails-slack-app-part2-slash-command-with-text-response#openretrospective-interactor) `DiscussRetrospective` to handle the validation and business logic.
+We'll also introduce a `SlackCommentBuilder` module for the responsibility of building the Slack blocks array.

 Starting with the `SlackCommentBuilder` module.
 This contains smaller methods to build each type of block and some methods to put them all together: